 Aren’t they gorgeous?
 They were attracting a lot of attention.

-To see what other people have been snapping for My Sunday Photo this week, please click on the camera below.
+To see what other people have linked up to My Sunday Photo please click on the camera below.

 Also, please pop back tomorrow and say hello to my latest Behind The Book interviewee, Kirsten Hesketh.
 She’s recently had some amazing news I’m delighted to share.